O'Shaughnessy Stadium

 O'Shaughnessy Stadium is a multi-purpose stadium in St. Paul, Minnesota.
 It is the home of the St. Thomas Tommies football and track and field teams, in addition to various intramural sports.
-The stadium opened in 1948 and is named for Ignatius O'Shaughnessy, an alumnus of St. Thomas and a donor to the school.
+Construction began on the stadium in 1940, with the completion of the south wall.
+However, the stadium was not finished until after 1947, following the end of WWII.
+Opened in 1948, the stadium was designed by architecture firm Ellerbe & Co. and built by Edward Dunningan Co.
+O'Shaughnessy Stadium is named for Ignatius O'Shaughnessy, an alumnus of St. Thomas and a donor to the school.

-The stadium was most recently renovated in 2017 with the addition of a new field turf surface and track surface.
-The seating capacity of the stadium is 5,025, though its record attendance was 12,483, achieved on September 14, 2014 during a football game against Saint John's.
+The stadium was renovated in 2017 with the addition of a new field turf surface and track surface.
+The seating capacity of the stadium is 5,025, though its record attendance was 12,483, achieved on September 14, 2014, during a football game against Saint John's.
+The most recent addition to the stadium is a new, larger, video board installed in 2023.